GabrielBena/boolean_nca_cc/docs/design_doc_ko_selfatt.md

 ## Overview

 This experiment tests the robustness of self-attention-based optimization of boolean circuits under structural perturbations.
-The core question is: how well can a self-attention model learn to optimize circuit lookup tables (LUTs) when different gates are "knocked out" through attention masking?
+The core question is: how well can a graph self-attention model learn to optimize circuit lookup tables (LUTs) when different gates are "knocked out"?

 ## Architecture Flow